-6 apples, peeled, cored, chopped (using a variety of types will improve the depth of flavor)
+- 6 medium-large Apples, peeled, cored, and rough-chopped (using a variety of types will improve the depth of flavor)

-½ apple cider (I use organic fresh pressed juice though any will do)
+- ½ cup fresh Apple Cider (I use organic fresh-pressed juice though any will do)

 - 1 ½ teaspoon Agave Nectar or Honey; 'to taste', adjust amount if needed

 - In a medium to large size pot or saucepan, combine the apples, water, apple cider and sweetener.